- A Perspective

-The Harford County Sheriff's Office is a progressive Maryland Law Enforcement agency, providing professional police, courts and correctional services to the citizens of Harford County.
+The Harford County Sheriff's Office is a Maryland Law Enforcement agency, providing professional police, courts and correctional services to the citizens of Harford County.
 Having as its motto, Courage, Honor, and Integrity in the Pursuit of Justice, the Sheriff's Office has become an integral working part of the community, providing for the safety, health and well being of county residents.

 History of the Sheriff in the United States

 The office of sheriff, one of the oldest offices known to the common law system of jurisprudence, can trace its roots to the Saxons of England in 992 A.D.
 Research even suggests the presence of sheriffs during the time of Nebuchadnezzar, the Chaldean king of Babylon.
 The name sheriff is derived from the old English title Shire, meaning County, and reeve meaning the keeper.
 Over time, these two words combined to form the word sheriff.
 The office of sheriff came to America in the mid-17th century and most research agrees that America's first sheriff was Lord William Baldridge, appointed in 1634 in St. Mary's County, Maryland.
 Each of Maryland's twenty-three counties, and Baltimore City, has sheriff's offices.
 Whatever his or her duties might be, the county sheriff is, above all, the chief constitutional law enforcement officer of the county.

 History of the Harford County Sheriff's Office